Vice President, Quality at Northwestern Memorial HealthCare

 Associate Vice Chair for Clinical Informatics

-Co-Director, Institute for Augmented Intelligence in Medicine's Center for Medical Education in Data Science & Digital Health
+Co-Director, Institute for Artificial Intelligence in Medicine's Center for Medical Education in Data Science & Digital Health

 Liebovitz completed his MD at the University of Illinois at Chicago and his undergraduate studies in electrical engineering at the University of Illinois at Urbana-Champaign.
 His research interests lie in the areas of clinical informatics and caring for patients with COVID-19.
 In his CMIO roles, Liebovitz directed many quality and safety initiatives.
 A representative example includes workflow-based prompts to ensure access to the Illinois Prescription Monitoring Program prior to prescribing.
 Automated workflow-based incorporation of relevant information ensured all new prescriptions (100 percent) leveraged this external resource prior to prescribing.